NecipAkgz/fhevm-example-factory/docs/fhe-anti-patterns.md

     // ========================================================================

     /**
-     * @notice ❌ WRONG: Re-encrypt for any provided public key
+     * ❌ WRONG: Re-encrypt for any provided public key
      * @dev This allows impersonation attacks - anyone can request re-encryption
      *      for any public key and pretend to be that user *